brianchomba/Sales_Tax_Project/README.md

  Documentation of code is done using comments

- Code input/output is done on the console, to find output of the code see output file
+ Code input/output is done on the console, to find output of the code see code output file